-Since SharePoint Online continuously evolves and more and more modern capabilities are added it's important to always download the latest version of the scanner.
-Download the SharePoint Modernization executable and get started.
-This page contains all information to get you started, but if you want to get more details then checkout the detailed user guide.
+Since SharePoint Online continuously evolves and more and more modern capabilities are added, it's important to always download the latest version of the scanner.
+Download the SharePoint Modernization Scanner executable and get started.
+This page and the other pages linked to it contain all information to get you started, but also all the report details and an FAQ.

 Step 2: Preparing for a scan

-Since a typical scan needs to be able to scan all site collections it's recommended to use an app-only principal with tenant scoped permissions for the scan.
-This approach will ensure the scanner always has access, if you use an account (e.g. your SharePoint tenant admin account) then the scanner can only access the sites where this user also has access.
-You can either use a an Azure AD application or a SharePoint app principal for app-only access:
+Since a typical scan needs to be able to scan all site collections, it's recommended to use an app-only principal with tenant scoped permissions for the scan.
+This approach will ensure the scanner always has access, if you use an account (for example, your SharePoint tenant admin account) then the scanner can only access the sites where this user also has access.
+You can either use an Azure AD application or a SharePoint app principal for app-only access: